Valthrun/Valthrun/docs/030_troubleshooting/overlay/040_amd_opengl.md

 The `vulkan-1.dll` shipped with Chrome can usually be found in the following folder:
 `C:\Program Files (x86)\Google\Chrome\Application\` followed by a folder with the Chrome version number.

+**Note:**
+If this does not solves your issue, ensure you're deleting the `vulkan-1.dll` located along with the `controller.exe`.
+Keeping the `vulkan-1.dll` may cause some issues on its own.